1000 E. University Ave., Dept. 3311

 Laramie, WY 82071

-ASL is required as part of the major in Speech-Language-Hearing Science.
-It counts as foreign language credit in some departments in the College of Arts & Sciences.
+ASL is required as part of the major in the Bachelor of Science in Speech, Language, and Hearing Science.
+ASL counts as foreign language credit in some departments in the College of Arts and Sciences.
 Deaf Studies meets the USP Cultural Context and Diversity Studies requirements.
 Students should contact their advisors to find out if ASL can fit in their courses of study.